1884 Plaza

 • Contact

-The Plaza can host historic tours, retreats, seminars, lectures, art exhibits, wine tastings, family reunions, celebrations, weddings, concerts, and holiday specials.
+Today, 1884 Plaza is more than a historic site—it is a place where history, community, and celebration come together.
+The campus provides a unique setting for historic tours, retreats, seminars, lectures, art exhibits, wine tastings, family reunions, celebrations, weddings, concerts, and holiday events.

 View of the Grounds